Psingh12354/Aptitude/README.md

 Solution:
 Logic is 2×1 + 1 = 3, 3 × 2 + 4 =10, 10 × 3 + 9 = 39, 39 × 4 + 16 = 172….
 So in place of 38, it should be 39.

+### 33) Find the greatest 6-digit number, which is a multiple of 12.

+1. 999980

+2. 999990

+3. 999984

+4. None of these

+Solution:
+Greatest six-digit number is 999999.
+Divide this number by 12 and get remainder as 3.
+Since the remainder is 3, if you subtract 3 from the number, the remaining number will be a multiple of 12.
+So the greatest such number will be 999999 – 3 =999996.